marbetschar/marco.betschart.name/about-this-website.md

 # About this Website

 The content on this website is mainly organized using [The PARA Method](areas/knowledge-management/the-para-method.md) (**P**rojects, **A**reas, **R**esources, **A**rchives).
-The most important part is the **distinction between Projects and Areas**:
+The most important part is the **distinction between projects and areas**:

 ## Projects